teampizza/backpack/docs/alertspec.md

 # alert specification (draft)

+## Backend

-Alerts must include a specific set of fields to be used by the UI+frontend.
+In the backend, alerts consist of documents contained in the `alerts` collection in the database.
+They must include a specific set of elements to be used by the UI+frontend.

-## Fields
+### Elements ###

 - User-controlled
     - User decision